Virtual Career Invitational for Experienced Candidates with Disabilities

 Participating companies are inviting professionals with disabilities who have a minimum of 2 years’ work experience plus a degree in Science, Technology, Engineering, Math, Finance or Business to attend this virtual career invitational.

 This event is an excellent opportunity for qualified candidates to virtually meet with Fortune/Global 500 companies from the convenience of their homes or offices.

-The participating companies are specifically seeking talent for open positions who identify as living with a disability and possess a minimum of 2 years’ work experience plus a bachelor’s or advanced degree.
+The participating companies are specifically seeking talent who identify as living with a disability and possess a minimum of 2 years’ work experience plus a bachelor’s or advanced degree.
 Here is a sample of jobs these companies are seeking candidates for: